 Final Thoughts: Is Rocket Money Worth It?

 If you have yet to fall in love with a budgeting app, we recommend giving Rocket Money’s free budgeting app a test run.
-It’s one of the better options.
+It’s one of the better options, especially considering that it’s compatible with a majority of the most popular budgeting methods.

 As for the premium services, the question you have to ask yourself is this: In the past year, have you gone through your unused subscriptions and called up various service providers to negotiate lower bills?